 As manufacturers embrace digital technology and control, consumers are doing the same.
 Whether that consumer is the product user or the wholesaler, digital technology and IoT have changed the expectations they put on the manufacturer.

 Customers expect products to be simple and easy to order, as well as fast to deliver.
-Expectations are higher than ever and if manufacturers want to compete, they'll need to continue meeting customerand exceeding what their customers are asking for.
+Expectations are higher than ever, and if manufacturers want to compete, they'll need to continue meeting customer demand and exceeding what their customers are asking for.

-Let's take a closer look at lead time and discuss how managers can focus on getting finished product into customer hands faster than ever before.
+Let's take a closer look at lead time and discuss how managers can focus on getting finished products into customers' hands faster than ever before.